taylorzr/kitty-meow/README.md

 Call your mapping, e.g. ctrl-space

+* initially, tabs & local projects are listed
-* current tabs show initially
+* ctrl-t lists all tabs
-* ctrl-r shows all your local directories
+* ctrl-p lists all local projects
-* ctrl-g shows all your github repos
+* ctrl-g lists all github repos
+* ctrl-r returns to lists tabs & projects
 * enter selects an item

 On select